clux/modul8/Readme.md

  - simple and safe code sharing between the server and the client
  - dynamic resolution and compilation of dependencies server-side
  - compatible with JavaScript, CoffeeScript or (configurable) AltJS languages
- - low footprint: ~1kB (minified/gzipped) output size inflation
+ - low footprint: <2kB (minified/gzipped) output size inflation
  - enforces modularity best practices and logs an npm style dependency tree
  - can inject data to require dynamically from the server or live from the client
+ - can require npm installed modules
  - easy to write, modular plugins allows super easy client extensions with server logic and data
  - minimizes global usage, encapsulates exports in closures, absorbs library globals
  - only rebuilds on repeat calls if necessary (files modified || options changed)